 The government eventually won and there followed a prolonged and debilitating period of land confiscation against the Maori.

 However, though some underlying tension remains, many of these issues are in the past and the NZ government is now beginning to publicly recognise some of the injustices committed against the Maori, returning land rights from Pakeha to native communities.

 For more on NZ’s history over the last 250 years or so, check out this highly informative article.

-Why New Zealand is Perfect for First Time Travel & How to Do It
+Why New Zealand is Perfect for Solo and First Time Travel

 It is safe

-NZ has a fantastic reputation for being an incredibly safe place to travel around.
+This is true for many reasons, but a main one is because it is so safe.
 People flock to its shores every year and reports of issues are, as far as I know, amazingly rare.

 For this reason, hitch hiking, which is usually frowned upon and discouraged all over the world, is a common form of transport for travellers.

 My own experience of NZ only confirmed this reputation: